prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 ### Supported Ad Formats
 Currently the interface `PrebidMobilePluginRenderer` provide the ability to render `BANNER` and `INTERSTITIAL` only.
 The compability with more ad formats can be supported in future releases.

-It is important to notice that the compliant formats you set on `isSupportRenderingFor` implementation are taken into account to add your plugin renderer to the bid request or not, according to the ad unit configuration that is bid requesting.
+It is important to notice that the compliant formats you set on `isSupportRenderingFor` implementation are taken into account to add your Plugin Renderer to the bid request or not, according to the ad unit configuration that is bid requesting.

 ### Original API